Previously, we've seen the tokens <

 };

-The fact that we’re using a template type name does not restrict us from using regular types as well.
+The fact that we’re using a template type does not restrict us from using regular types as well.
 We can mix them as needed.
 In the following example, second

 is always an int